jonschwadron/replicalabs-ansible/README.md

 ## To-do: ##

-*  create a ruby code to halt the chef-dk process after running SSH-KEY recipe and then prompt the user to add his/her SSH key into the bitbucket account.
 *  Check output of chef-client version and validate it.
 *  Update CHANGELOG.md and README.md
 *  Finish the documentation